IlyaLab/gssnng/docs/smoothing_adatas_doc.rst

 2. Get gene sets formatted as a .gmt file. (default is UP, also uses _UP,  _DN, and split gene sets _UP+_DN), see below for more details.

-3. Score cells, each gene set will show up as a column in adata.obs.
+3. Smooth, each category defined by the groupby will be an AnnData.

+4. Returned list is a tuple of (AnnData, Groupby-Category)

 ::